BulletMC/Bullet/README.md

 ### Why not use minestom or another pre existing server?
 <ol>
-    <li>Steep learning curve - Switching to an entirely new framework requires rewriting plugins and understanding a new complicated API.
+    <li>Steep learning curve - Switching to an entirely new framework requires rewriting api and understanding a new complicated API.
 Developers first coming from spigot or paper, shouldn't have to implement world generation or chunk loading from scratch.</li>
     <li>Lack of flexibility - Some alternative servers prioritize speed but sacrifice modularity and customization, limiting what developers can achieve</li>
     <li>Incompleteness - Many of the custom servers out there, don't fully implement vanilla mechanics in the way the official server does</li>
 </ol>